s4005236/wave/docs/DevOps/CODE_STYLING.md

 ### VSCode Extensions

-- **Pylint Extension**: An extension for VSCode, used for syntax highlighting and code styling.
+- **pylint Extension**: A pylint extension for VSCode, used for syntax highlighting and code styling.
 It is advised to use this extension to instantly get a feedback on the quality of your code.
 The current configuration for pylint can be viewed in the `.pylintrc` file at root.

+[pylint](https://pypi.org/project/pylint/) is a static code analyser for Python 2 or 3.
+It analyzes the written code without actually running it.
+Analysis includes checking for errors, finding problems in the code and providing suggestions on how the code could be refactored.
+As with all tools, pylint should only ever support the developer, not making important choices for them.

 ### _pre-commit_ hooks